-TEXT-S&P summary: Koninklijke KPN N.V.
+TEXT-S&P Summary: Koninklijke KPN N.V.

 S&P base-case operating scenario

-We anticipate that KPN’s EBITDA after restructuring costs will drop by around 10% in 2012, after a 6% fall in 2011 and a 13% drop in first-half 2012.
+We anticipate that KPN’s EBITDA after restructuring costs will drop by mid-to-high single digits in 2012, after a 6% fall in 2011, compared with our previous estimate of a low-to-mid single digit decline in 2011, followed by stabilization in 2012.
 In our base-case scenario, we forecast that KPN’s EBITDA will rebound somewhat from 2013, on successful cost savings and commercial investments in 2012.

-The group is facing intense pressures on its domestic mobile revenues in particular, owing to cannibalization of revenues by IP-based instant messaging applications.
-KPN has implemented a new product structure to help secure the revenues derived from data usage, but we think the timing and extent of the benefits of these new offers remain to be determined.
+The group is facing intense pressures on its domestic mobile revenues, owing to cannibalization of revenues by IP-based instant messaging applications.
+KPN implemented a new product structure in late 2011 to help secure the revenues derived from data usage, but we think the timing and extent of the benefits of these new offers remain to be determined.
 In addition, we believe commercial costs to enhance customer retention and help prevent market-share erosion this year will temporarily affect EBITDA.

-KPN is accelerating fixed-cost cutting in 2012, which we think should help mitigate the effect of revenue pressure in its domestic market, The Netherlands (unsolicited ratings AAA/Negative/A-1+).
-We also think that the group will continue to mitigate lower domestic revenues with positive growth thanks to its status as a challenger operator in Belgium and Germany, where targeted marketing strategies have supported solid growth rates so far, including reported revenue growth of 7% and 5% respectively in the second quarter 2012.
+KPN is seeking to accelerate fixed-cost cutting in 2012, which we think should help mitigate the effect of revenue pressure in its domestic market, The Netherlands (unsolicited ratings AAA/Negative/A-1+).
+We also think that the group will continue to mitigate lower domestic revenues with positive growth thanks to its status as a challenger operator in Belgium and Germany, where targeted marketing strategies have supported solid growth rates so far.
+However, this was before the negative impact of termination rate declines.

-We believe that fierce ongoing competition from cable operators will continue in the already highly penetrated Dutch telecoms market, where the group has lost about two points in consumer fixed broadband market share over the past 12 months.
+We believe that fierce ongoing competition from cable operators will continue in the already highly penetrated Dutch telecoms market.
 That said, KPN’s ongoing copper network upgrades, development of new technologies such as bonding to enhance performance, likely increase of its IP-based television segment’s subscriber base, and push to market fiber optic networks to domestic consumers, should help counter competitive pressures.

 S&P base-case cash flow and capital-structure scenario

-We think KPN will generate annual free cash flows of more than EUR1.2 billion on average (after “tax recapture” outflows) over 2012-2014, a significantly lower level on average compared with past levels.
-This is because of our expectation of lower EBITDA, last year’s temporarily low tax outflows, heavy capital outlays of more than EUR2 billion following network upgrades and the fiber optic rollout, and potential spending on spectrum licenses in 2012.
+We think KPN will generate solid annual free cash flows of more than EUR1.5 billion on average (after “tax recapture” outflows) over 2012-2014.
+That said, we think that free cash flows will likely be significantly lower on average compared with past levels.
+This is because of our expectation of lower EBITDA, last year’s temporarily low tax outflows, heavy capital outlays of more than EUR2 billion following networks upgrades and the fiber optic roll-out, and potential spending on spectrum licenses in 2012.

-After dividends, and factoring in the recent decision to sharply reduce future dividend cash-outs, we think absolute debt could increase slightly in 2012 and diminish from 2013 onwards.

-At this stage, we think that KPN’s unadjusted debt to EBITDA ratio will likely stand in the high end of management’s 2.0x-2.5x range in 2012-2013, or even possibly somewhat higher as was the case at end-June 2012 with a reported unadjusted ratio of close to 2.6x.
+After dividends, therefore, and despite the halt on share buybacks in 2012, we think absolute debt could increase slightly in 2012.
+Thereafter, we anticipate that KPN will only benefit from a small absolute debt reduction capacity.
+Consequently, we think that KPN’s unadjusted leverage ratio will likely stand in the high end of management’s 2.0x-2.5x range in 2012-2013, compared with 2.3x at year-end 2011, and that this would translate into a Standard & Poor‘s-adjusted ratio within the 3.0x-3.5x range.

 Liquidity